RKinsey/vstcheckin/README.md

-# vstcheckin-
-checkin app for the Desert Bus Video Strike Team
+Server for hosting the Desert Bus VST checkin app